liquidvisual/prototypes/src/_docs/getting-started/compatibility.md

 ## How to Test in IE8

 It's a very laborious task to actually test with IE8.
-In order to do it youself, follow these steps.
+In order to do it locally, follow these steps.

 1. `grunt build`
 2. Once **dist/** has been created; CD into the folder via the terminal `cd dist`